Moody's Q2 2021 Earnings Call Transcript

 Analyst at Barclays

 That's very helpful, Mark.
-And maybe if I could just follow up, Mark.
-I think last quarter you gave us some numbers, but I don't recollect.
-But I was just hoping that, obviously, there's a lot of ESG activity going on.
+Thank you.
+Maybe if I could just follow up.
+Mark, I think last quarter you gave us some numbers that I don't recollect, but I was just hoping, obviously there's a lot of ESG activity going on.
 You guys have released a lot of new products and initiatives.
-Can you just talk, remind us of what the run rate of ESG revenues are and how we should think about what you're targeting there?
+Can you just remind us of what the run rates of ESG revenues are and how we should think about what you're targeting there?

 Mark Kaye